bendourthe/signal-processing-toolbox/Matlab/denoising/README.md

 __
 ### Teager-Kaiser Energy-tracking Operator (TKEO) and Z-Score
 #### Definition
  Applies a Teager-Kaiser Energy-tracking Operator (TKEO) to denoise a time series (e.g. Electromyogram (EMG)) and generate the corresponding Z-Scores (potential application: activation detection for EMG signals).
 #### Input
     signal: nx1 array corresponding to the tested time series
-    sampling_rate: corresponding sampling rate of the time series (i.e. how many frames per seconds, in Hz)
+    time: nx1 array corresponding to the time of the tested time series [default = 0:length(signal)]
-    plotting: set to 1 if you wish to see the resulting filtered signal
+    plotting: set to 1 if you wish to see the resulting filtered signal [default = 0]
 #### Output
     filtered_signal: nx1 array corresponding to the filtered time series
     signal_zscore: nx1 array corresponding to z-score of the original time series